kateliev/TypeRig/Docs/GUI/TR-Contour-Panel.md

 _A typical view of Contour panel_

 #### Basic operations
-In this section reside are several buttons covering the following basic operations in accordance to layer options selected in MH:
+In this section reside several buttons covering the following basic operations in accordance to layer options selected in MH:
 - **Close**: Will close a selected open contour;
 - **Start**: Will set a selected node as a star node;
 - **CW**: Will set the contour direction to Clockwise _(TrueType direction)_;